 Risk of serious cardiovascular and gastrointestinal events.

 Increased risk of serious cardiovascular events (including MI, stroke).
 Avoid in recent MI, severe heart failure, advanced renal disease; if necessary, monitor.
 Increased risk of serious GI adverse events (including inflammation, bleeding, ulceration, perforation).
 History of ulcer disease and/or GI bleeding.
 Hypertension; monitor BP closely.
 Hepatic or renal impairment.
 Discontinue if signs/symptoms of liver disease develop, or if abnormal LFTs persist or worsen.
 Dehydration.
 Hypovolemia.
 Moderate to severe renal impairment (CrCl <30mL/min): not recommended.
 Hyperkalemia.
 Coagulation disorders.
 Monitor CBCs, blood chemistry, hepatic, renal, and ocular function in long-term therapy.
 Pre-existing asthma.
 May mask signs of infection or fever.
 Discontinue at 1st sign of rash or any other hypersensitivity.
 Elderly.
 Debilitated.
 Labor & delivery.
 May be associated with a reversible delay in ovulation in females of reproductive potential.
-Pregnancy (3rd trimester; avoid).
+Pregnancy (avoid during ≥30 weeks gestation): increased risk of premature closure of the fetal ductus arteriosus; (20–30 weeks gestation): may cause fetal renal dysfunction/oligohydramnios; if treatment needed, limit dose and duration of use.
 Nursing mothers.